 - Make inferences about population parameters based on sample data.

-- Use statistics to investigate measures of center of data and analyze shape, center, and spread.
+- Use statistics to investigate measures of the center of data and analyze shape, center, and spread.

-- Evaluate reports to make inferences, justify conclusions, and determine appropriateness of data collection methods.
+- Evaluate reports to make inferences, justify conclusions, and determine the appropriateness of data collection methods.

 - Problem Solving and Data Analysis, which is about being quantitatively literate has a total of 17 total questions.